 - Student training - Providing opportunities for more students to work at off-site clinics that serve the underserved.

-This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number D34HP24458 and title Bridge to Dentistry: Awareness to Practicing, Teaching and Research for grant amount $3,419,234 and ~28% financed with nongovernmental sources (Texas A&M University College of Dentistry).
+This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number D34HP24458 and title Bridge to Dentistry: Awareness to Practicing, Teaching and Research for grant amount $3,419,234 and ~28% financed with nongovernmental sources (Texas A&M College of Dentistry).

 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.